Emotions Influence Driving Because They

 Sadness and Depression: The Weight of Emotion

 While less overtly impactful than anger or fear, sadness and depression can subtly yet significantly influence driving behavior.
-Reduced concentration, impaired decision-making, and feelings of hopelessness can lead to increased risk-taking, slower reaction times, and a higher likelihood of accidents.
-Furthermore, depressed individuals may experience fatigue, impacting their alertness and vigilance while driving.
+Still, reduced concentration, impaired decision-making, and feelings of hopelessness can lead to increased risk-taking, slower reaction times, and a higher likelihood of accidents.
+To build on this, depressed individuals may experience fatigue, impacting their alertness and vigilance while driving.

 • Physiological Effects: Fatigue, reduced alertness, slower reaction times, and impaired cognitive function.